 Find out the rating of any food business in Maidstone by checking our Maidstone Food Hygiene Ratings page.

 A Food Safety Officer will inspect a food outlet and give it a rating.
 They will look at:

 - the condition and cleanliness of the premises

 - how food safety is managed and documented

 A rating of five is very good, working down to a zero which means urgent improvements are needed.
 If the rating is under five the officer will explain what improvements need to be made.

-From 13 December 2014 all food businesses that sell loose and pre-packed food, will need to provide clear labeling and information about food allergens to their customers.
+From 13 December 2014 all food businesses that sell loose and pre-packed food, will need to provide clear labelling and information about food allergens to their customers.
 For more information about allergens visit the Food Standards Agency's website.

-We'll investigate your complaint as quickly as we can and contact you within 5 working days.
+We'll investigate your complaint as quickly as we can and contact will you within 5 working days.
 Some complaints can take up to 30 days, however we'll keep you updated every step of the way.